SaleemKamaludin/SaleemKamaludin.github.io/courses/math-1115/lecture-notes/lecture3.md

   <p>
     Because \(12\) and \(3\) are non-negative, one may combine the radicals to obtain
  \( \sqrt{12 \cdot 3} = \sqrt{36} \).
 Since \(36\) is a perfect square, the expression
+   collapses to the integer \(6\), thereby illustrating the multiplicative rule for
+    square roots.

 ---